-Jon: I see, as both he and Bill tell it, your discussions were t he genesis of the Videolab, in a sense, becuase te requests for complete voltage control, which he was hesitant to do.
-The fact that Bill did not request oscillators, because he had so m any, these kinds of things.
+Jon: I see, as both he and Bill tell it, your discussions were the genesis of the Videolah, in a sense, because te requests for complete voltage control, which he was hesitant to do.
+The fact that Bill did not request oscillators, because he had so many, these kinds of things.
 The voltage actuated matrix patch feld.
 That was Bill's specification.

 Steve: OK, that was something that we put

-to save us, and we had used plus or minus 10 volts on everything.
-Audio stuff used plus or minus five or zero to plus five.
+to save us, and we had used plus or minus 10

+volts on everything.
+Audio stuff used plus or minus five or

+zero to plus five.

-Ratt now distinguished has machine from Hearn's in voltage levels, not necessary to transcribe
+Rutt now distinguished has machine from Bearn's in voltage levels, not necessary to transcribe

-Steve: I got the impression that everything he did he did pretty much on his own.
-I know he used different circuitry than her we had originally worked out.
-I tried to get him to do stuff with some of the circuits we had so there might be s ome more areas we looked into.
-We flopped around.
+Steve: I got the impression that everything he did he did prefty much on his own.
+I know he used different circuitry than hem we had originally worked out.
+I tried to get him to do stuff with some of the circuits we had so there might be some more areas we looked into.
+We flooped around.
 But he'd already gone down his own road and it's very difficult to hange your philosophy.
-Obviously we had the same kind of problem wix with this thing.
+Obviously we had the same kind of problem what with this thing.
 If somebody else tried to build it using those chips, and I use that particular chip in everything I cuild I never have any problems with the stupid thing.
-And these guys, it just frove them up the wall.
-It's a touchy chip but it does like a ton in ome little package.
+And these guys, it just drove them up the wall.
+It's a touchy chip but it does like a ton in one little package.
 You just have to feed it right.